lucyhecht1/Coach-Wise/README.md

-## CoachWise: Making Coaching Accessible
+# CoachWise: Making Coaching Accessible
 **CoachWise** is an AI-powered web application designed to assist basketball coaches in creating, refining, and visualizing custom basketball plays.
-The site offers two core functionalities: creating offensive plays and/or inbounds plays, both tailored to your team’s specific needs.
+The site offers two core functionalities: creating **offensive plays** and/or **inbounds plays**, both tailored to your team’s specific needs.

 ## Features